-King Numite or was king of Alba Longa, bu t his wicked br e r Amulius sei zed the throne from him and ied the king's male h rs.
-T CEM Practice and n to royal †s, called d Romulus and Questions d out, he had the babie S He hoped they were S When they per, their true then give specific practice questions for each individual type. ould re n ruler, bu ed Lupa who heard their c r 1. - f e d many followers. royal birth they ki f. l.throne Rother tha n rit Alba Longa, the twins decic taran da antara da a r themselves and their fo_l rs.
+King Numit or was king of Alba Longa, bu t his wicked br e r Amulius sei zed the throne from him and ied the king's male h rs.
+T CEM Practice and n to royal ts, called d Romulus and Questions d out, he had the babies S He hoped to they were S When they p e r, their true of then give specific practice questions for each individual type. ould re n ruler, but ed Lupa who heard their c r 1. f ed many followers. royal birth they ki f.
+L. throne Rother than n rit Alba Longa, the twins decic taran da antara da a r themselves and their fo_l rs.
 CLOZE comprehension.
-We do the same for • While they were building the new city the shuffled sentences, with each o ther about who sh synonyms, opposites, nu S y stone.
-Romulus becar alternative word CLOZE h e named afte r himself - Rome. and every other CEM Marks /2 Verbal Reasoning question type.
-Remember , to improve your cloze perfor ur , · · · · · east half an hour per day.
-Don't • rry if you don't get 100%.
-No o •
+We do the same for • were building the new city th d with each o ther about who sh synonyms, opposites, nu S y stone.
+Romulus becar r himself - Rome. alternative word CLOZE he and every other CEM е Marks /2 Verbal Reasoning question type.
+Remember r, to improve your cloze perfor )ur ) vocabulary through reading.
+Read for at I east half an hour per day.
+Don't WO rry if you don't get 100% No a ne will know every word